flyaflya/causact/README.md

 > The `causact` package offers robust support for both foundational and
 > advanced Bayesian models.
 While introductory models are well-covered,
 > the utilization of multi-variate distributions such as multi-variate
-> normal, multi-nomial, or dirichlet distributions, along with the
+> normal, multi-nomial, or dirichlet distributions, may not work as
-> implementation of directed acyclic graphs featuring nested or
-> overlapping plates, may present certain challenges.
-However, ongoing
-> enhancements are in the pipeline to facilitate the construction of
+> expected.
+There are ongoing enhancements in the pipeline to facilitate
-> these more intricate models.
+> construction of these more intricate models.

 <img src="man/figures/introScreenshot.png" width="40%" style="display: block; margin: auto;" />

-While proficiency in R is the only requirement for users of this package, it also functions as a comprehensive probabilistic programming language, seamlessly incorporating the `numpyro` Python package to facilitate Bayesian inference without the need to learn any syntax outside of the package or R.
+While proficiency in R is the only requirement for users of this package, it also functions as a introductory probabilistic programming language, seamlessly incorporating the `numpyro` Python package to facilitate Bayesian inference without the need to learn any syntax outside of the package or R. Furthermore, the package streamlines the process of indexing categorical variables, which often presents a complex syntax hurdle for those new to computational Bayesian methods.

 For enhanced learning, the `causact` package for Bayesian inference is featured in `A Business Analyst's Introduction to Business Analytics`